HelloWorldLTY/scEval/readme.md

 Please refer different folders for the codes of scEval and metrics we used to evaluate single-cell LLMs under different tasks.

+# Results.

+We have an official website as the summary of our work.
+Please use this link for access.

 # Contact

 Please contact tianyu.liu@yale.edu if you have any questions about this project.